alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 Both the body and response of the post request are in JSON format.
 In both cases, the photo is serialized as a Base64 string.
 Additional parameters for the eye and pupil size can be included in the body.
 This allows the client to adjust these settings to personal preference.
 The locations of the faces are returned for debugging purposes.

+The server runs through the following steps:

+1. Deserialize the request body to extract the image and parameters
+2. Call the RetinaFace model to identify the faces in the images
+3. Overlay eyes on each of the faces
+4. Serialize the edited image and combine with the identified faces to form the response body

 All image processing and manipulation was then performed in memory, so no images are ever stored to disk on the server.

 When running the server in Docker, I used the [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/index.html) web server.
-The Python dependencies are managed using [Poetry](https://python-poetry.org/) and the server is encapsulated within a docker container.
+The Python dependencies are managed using [Poetry](https://python-poetry.org/) and the server is encapsulated within a [Docker container](https://github.com/alxhslm/googly-eyes/blob/main/server/Dockerfile).

 ### Dashboard